TnuaBasis

 Note that after the motor is set in this method, if there is an action going on, the action’s apply will also run and typically change some of the things the basis did to the motor.

-It can also update the state.
+It can also update the memory.

 Source